WJBK: Analog-to-digital conversion

 WJBK began airing its digital high-definition feed, WJBK-DT, on its pre-transition UHF channel 58 starting on October 1, 1998.
-The station shut down its analog signal, over VHF channel 2, on June 12, 2009, per the U.S. Digital Television transition federal mandate.
+The station ended regular programming on its analog signal, over VHF channel 2, on June 12, 2009, per the U.S. Digital Television transition federal mandate.
 In concurrence, the station's digital signal switched to its assigned post-transition VHF channel 7 which was until that day occupied by WXYZ-TV's analog signal.
 WJBK was assigned its post-transition digital signal on May 7, 2007.

 As part of the SAFER Act, WJBK kept an analog signal on the air for two additional weeks until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 Digital television receivers continue to display the station's virtual channel as its former VHF analog channel 2.
 WJBK is the only American television station in the Detroit–Windsor television market that broadcasts its digital signal on the VHF band.
 Canadian station CBET-DT, broadcasting from McGregor, Ontario, is on VHF channel 9.
 All other Detroit–Windsor DTV stations are on the UHF band, which includes channels 14 to 36 after the FCC repack.